AnnikaV9/lowbar/README.md

 If you wish to to report a bug or suggest a feature, open an [issue](https://github.com/AnnikaV9/lowbar/issues).

-You can also make a [pull request](https://github.com/AnnikaV9/lowbar/pulls) directly.
+If you already have a fix for a bug, make a [pull request](https://github.com/AnnikaV9/lowbar/pulls) directly.

+You can also [vote on](https://github.com/AnnikaV9/lowbar/discussions/4) already suggested features.

 <br />
 <br />